Work Zone Safety Poster Contest

 How to Create the Caution Sign (select one):

-- Scan or take a picture of the student's "caution sign" and email it to Maura Lamoreaux at email@example.com
+- Scan or take a picture of the student's "warning sign" and email it to Maura Lamoreaux at firstname.lastname@example.org

-- Teachers may submit their students' entries at one time following directions provided here
+- Third-grade teachers may submit entries for their class at one time following directions provided here.

 - All participants will receive a "Certificate of Appreciation"